flow-storm/clofidence/Readme.md

 $ clj -X:test:clofidence
 ```

-After running the tests, it should generate a file called `MyApp-coverage.html`
+After running the tests, it should generate a folder (by default called clofidence-output) with a index.html pointing to every ns details.

 ## Configuration